 - a.
 Letters are to be addressed to the president with a copy to the director / Human Resources. - b.
 The date of resignation must be stated. - c.
 Requests for release must be submitted in a timely manner as follows: - i.
-Vice President ii.
-Dean iii.
-Director iv.
-Coordinator Sixty (60) days prior to the anticipated date of termination.
-Thirty (30) days prior to the anticipated date of termination.
-Thirty (30) days prior to the anticipated date of termination.
+Vice President Sixty (60) days prior to the anticipated date of termination. - ii.
+Dean Thirty (30) days prior to the anticipated date of termination. - iii.
+Director Forty-five (45) days prior to the anticipated date of termination. - iv.
+Coordinator Thirty (30) days prior to the anticipated date of termination.